ratmice/cargo-fel4/README.md

 ## Getting Started

-### Dependencies

 `cargo-fel4` works on top of several other tools to operate, so you'll need Rust with Cargo, Xargo, and QEMU to build and run feL4 projects.
 Additionally, feL4 depends on the [libsel4-sys](https://github.com/maindotrs/libsel4-sys) crate, which has its own set of dependencies.
 Some of the "Building" steps below are actually specific to satisfying `libsel4-sys` dependencies. `cargo-fel4` was developed using Ubuntu Xenial, but other Linux variants should work.
+[WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) also works.

 * [rust](https://github.com/rust-lang-nursery/rustup.rs) (nightly)
 * [xargo](https://github.com/japaric/xargo) (for cross-compiling)